 - That this defendant did, in some way, breach this duty of care.

-- That this negligent care lead to injury or illness.
-What is called pain and suffering.
+- That this negligent care leads to injury or illness.

 If the claimant has passed away before the claim is made, either as a result of the medical negligence, or due to other causes, a family member or person who was legally responsible for them can bring the claim on their behalf.
 You are also entitled to bring claims on behalf of a person who you are responsible for but who is mentally unable to do so themselves.